boalang/bio/Command_Line/README.md

 ## Run Boa<sub>g</sub> in a command line

 * Clone the Github repository.
-* Go to command line folder and run the following command
+* Go to the command line folder and run the following command
 ```
 bash runBoaG.sh assemblyALL.boa dataset/ output
 ```